Chapter 5 - Students

 Responsible Executive: VP for Student Affairs

-5.06 On-Campus Recruitment and Interviewing of UTSA Students for Purposes of Employment
+5.06 On-Campus interviewing of UTSA Students for Purposes of Employment

 I. POLICY STATEMENT